madisonbullard/sst-demo3/README.md

           },
         }),
         async (c) => {
-          return c.json({ result: { message: "Hello, world!" as const } }, 200);
+          // You'll see a type error if you declare any string other than `"Hello, world!" as const` return c.json({ result: { message: "Hello, world!" as const } }, 200);
         },
       );